ahawkins/semaphore-continuous-deployment/article.md

 input parameters and two output parameters.
 ElasticBeanstalk requires a bucket in a specific region.
 The templates take the bucket parameter and appends the region to it.
-Second, it outputs the complete ECR registry url.
+Second, it outputs the complete ECR registry URL.
 You must know your AWS account ID to use ECR.
 How many of you know that off the top of your head?
 CloudFormation does.
 We can use that value to output the full registry endpoint.
-The value can be used progrmatically from within Ansible.
+The value can be used programmatically from within Ansible.
 Time to move onto the Ansible playbook.

 Ansible models things with Playbooks.
 Playbooks contain tasks.
 Tasks use modules to do whatever is required.
 Playbooks are YML files.
-We'll build up the deploy plabook as we go.
+We'll build up the deploy playbook as we go.
 The first step is to deploy the previously mentioned CloudFormation stack.
 The next step is to use the outputs to push the image to our registry.